Hokkaidosunny/fetch-store/README.md

 # Request-store

+Record request status and cache all responses into memory

+# Why

-record the request status and cache all res into memory
+Why we should record all request status and cache all responses into memory

+1. use all request status to control a gloabl Loading component
+2. handle error or success info in global
+3. combine several response for further usage

+With Redux, it's easy to achieve that, but we need to write a lot of boilerplater, request-store aim to solve this problem.

 # Usage